-When considering your purchase, material is something you cannot forget because it directly impacts durability, weight, flexibility, and more.
-Fortunately, we’re going to keep things simple because there are two materials of which you need to be aware.
+When considering your purchase, material is something you cannot forget because it directly impacts the durability, weight, flexibility, and more.
+Fortunately, we’re going to keep things simple because there are two materials of which you need to be aware of.

 Firstly, the strongest hoses are normally made of rubber and they tend to have the longest lives.
 For this reason, they can be more expensive and aren’t as lightweight as vinyl.
 As well as reducing the number of kinks and cracks you experience, a rubber hose also has the ability to carry hot water.

 Secondly, as we’ve already mentioned, you’ll find vinyl hoses too.
 As the more affordable option, it’s essentially the opposite of what we said for rubber.
 They can be prone to kinks, the material is lighter, they aren’t as durable, they can wear after extended exposure to the sun, they suit a smaller budget, and they’re ideal for casual gardeners and light tasks.